aa6my/Craftsman/docs/user-guide/migrations.md

 /* End of file 001_create_users.php.php */
 /* Location: /application/migrations/001_create_users.php */
+?>
 ```

-The migration file will be placed in your **migration** folder or any folder you specify instead of the default path.
-It will contain a version number as a prefix which allows **Codeigniter** to determine the order of the migrations.
+The migration file will be placed in your **migration** folder or any folder you specify instead of the default path with a version number as a prefix which allows **Codeigniter** to determine the order of the migrations.

 Now it's your turn to give the finishing touches before running this scheme.
 Check the [Database Forge documentation](http://www.codeigniter.com/user_guide/database/forge.html) for more information about **CodeIgniter Migrations**.